kshitij2208/MCProject1/README.md

 2. Once imported, click on RUN -> Run 'app'.
 The app would start on emulator or an USB Device if connected.(Recommend using emulator for proper functioning of camera such as 5 second timeout)
 3. Once the app is installed wait for few seconds for downloading video and allow requested permissions.
 4. The app can also be installed using APK in /apk directory.
+5. The videos used to learn any gesture are stored in phone locally in /MCProject1 directory.

 UPLOAD FUNCTIONALITY: